Last updated: July 1, 2026

 The Roma Pass comes in two versions and includes public transport, free or reduced entry to museums, and discounts at partner sites.

-Important context for Rome: the Vatican Museums are outside the Roma Pass.
+Important Rome context.
+The Vatican Museums sit outside the Roma Pass.
 The Roma Pass network does include major archaeological and museum sites such as the Colosseum, but reservation rules can be mandatory and should be checked before buying.
-Borghese Gallery also requires advance reservation.
+Borghese Gallery also requires advance reservation regardless.
 The pass is most useful when your Rome plan matches the actual participating network rather than a Vatican-and-Colosseum-only first-timer route.

-Rome verdict: The Roma Pass is more situational than Paris or Amsterdam.
-It can work when you are using public transport heavily and visiting multiple participating museums or archaeological sites, but it is less compelling if your trip is mostly Vatican-focused or otherwise very selective.
+Rome verdict.
+The Roma Pass is more situational than Paris or Amsterdam.
+It works when you’ll use public transport heavily and visit multiple participating museums or archaeological sites.
+It’s less compelling if your trip is mostly Vatican-focused or otherwise selective.

 Vienna City Card and Museumsquartier

-Vienna is one of the best cities in Europe for a museum pass because single-ticket prices are high and the main museums cluster in walking distance of each other.
+Vienna is one of the best European cities for museum math, because single-ticket prices are high and the main museums cluster within walking distance.

 Vienna also sells combination offers around major institutions and museum clusters.
-The exact products and pricing move around, so use the official Vienna pages and museum sites for the live comparison.
+The specific products and pricing move around, so use the official Vienna pages and museum sites for the live comparison.

 Barcelona Card and Articket BCN